Doug Gottlieb: Broadcast career

 Gottlieb and Syracuse basketball coach Jim Boeheim have traded barbs since 2005 because of Gottlieb's criticism of what he regards as Syracuse's soft nonconference schedule and Boeheim's comments regarding Gottlieb's difficulties at Notre Dame.
 Boeheim has discussed their feud publicly.

 On July 31, 2012, Gottlieb announced that he was leaving ESPN to join CBS.
 He served as a studio and game analyst for CBS Sports’ coverage of regular-season college basketball and joint coverage with Turner Sports of the NCAA basketball tournament.
 Gottlieb co-hosted a nightly television show on CBS Sports Network called Leadoff.
 His co-host was Allie LaForce, the former Miss Teen USA, who has become CBS' lead sideline reporter for college football.
 In addition to Leadoff, The Doug Gottlieb Show was moved to the new CBS Sports Radio network.
 Gottlieb's commentary and conversational interviewing style followed his show from ESPN Radio to CBS Sports Radio.

 In 2013, Gottlieb started participating in the CBS Sports Minute on CBS Radio stations throughout the country.
 In 2014, CBS decided to move the Doug Gottlieb Show to a TV simulcast format.
 Essentially canceling Leadoff, Gottlieb's radio show and his longtime producer Adam Klug moved to New York City, where the show was on both radio and television at 3 p.m.
 Eastern on weekdays.

 Beginning in April 2017, Gottlieb worked as a basketball analyst and radio host for Fox Sports.
 The Doug Gottlieb Show moved to Fox Sports Radio.
 Gottlieb was also an occasional substitute host on Fox Sports 1 (FS1)'s The Herd with Colin Cowherd, replacing original host Cowherd when he was on vacation.

 In June 2022, Gottlieb tweeted that Casey Close, the sports agent for Freddie Freeman, did not present the Atlanta Braves' final offer to Freeman before he signed with the Los Angeles Dodgers.
 Close sued Gottlieb for libel in July.
 In September, Gottlieb acknowledged that he was wrong, based on incorrect information that he gathered from his sources, and apologized to Close.

+On December 19, 2025, The Doug Gottlieb Show aired its final live radio broadcast on Fox Sports Radio, two days following his announcement that he would step away from live radio but will continue to podcast via the All Ball platform and iHeartMedia.

+On January 17, 2026, The Doug Gottlieb Show re-emerged as a weekly produced show, broadcasting twice weekly on WFRV+ with distribution on the iHeartMedia podcast network.